uk000/goto/scenarios.md

 }'
 ```
 This config would lead to HTTPS traffic being sent to `somewhere.com`, but SNI authority set to `somewhere.else.com`, and it would verify the TLS certificates presented by the target server against `somewhere.else.com` host and using the Root CAs read from the command line arg location.
 Sweet!

+# Scenario: Use HTTP server to respond to any arbitrary client HTTP requests

+A simple testing need is to have an HTTP application that can respond to some custom REST API calls with a given payload, so that we don't have to write custom code for the server application.
+You may need such server application during development time, as a stand-in for the real server application that you want to defer building but need it now to build the UI/client.
+Or, you may need such server application to test some existing client application, to inspect its requests (URIs invoked, headers passed, payload, etc.).

+As an http server application, `goto` responds to all arbitrary URI requests, with either default status of 200, or a custom response status you configure.
+It also logs the details of the incoming requests: HTTP method, request URI, request headers, remote client address, etc. You can set custom response headers to be sent back for all requests, and also custom response payload.
+You can configure some URIs to bypass the custom response setup, in which case those URIs will respond with the default 200 status.
+You can even specify a default bypass response status!

+Let's see some of these features in action.

+1. Let's assume `goto` instance is running at `http://goto:8080`

+2.
+- Certain HTTP response codes for a specific number of requests.
+- Certain HTTP response headers to be added to each response
+- Add a delay to responses
+`Goto` as a server application allows y

 # Scenario: Test a client's behavior upon service failure